doczjs/docz/README.md

 </Playground>
 ```

-Now, just run your dev server:
+Finally, run the Docz development server:

 ```bash
 $ yarn docz dev
 ```

 That's it!
-Now you have a real badass documentation 👊
+Now you have some real badass documentation 👊

 ![](https://cdn-std.dprcdn.net/files/acc_649651/7RRXv)

 Any doubt?
-Check [our docs](http://docz.site) to see more about **docz**!
+Check [our docs](http://docz.site) to see more about **Docz**!

 ## 🤝 &nbsp; Contributions